-- Map areas with risk of erosion. - Contact the standard/company technician or a technical institute for information regarding the risk of erosion of the regional soil type - Implement soil protection measures where risk of erosion is high, i.e. reduced tillage, terracing, slope parallel crop cultivation, perennial vegetation - Keep the ground cover on agricultural land as long as possible, at least during the periods prone to nutrient leaching and erosion (rainy seasons).
-During summer the cover crops dry up leaving thick organic mulch - Inspect the soil protection measures annually in order to fix them in case of damage
+- Classify the soils of your farm prior to the implementation of protective measures - Map areas with risk of erosion. - Contact the standard/company technician or a technical institute for information regarding the risk of erosion of the regional soil type - Implement soil protection measures where risk of erosion is high, i.e. reduced tillage, terracing, slope parallel crop cultivation, perennial vegetation - Keep the ground cover on agricultural land as long as possible, at least during the periods prone to nutrient leaching and erosion (rainy seasons).
+During summer the cover crops dry up leaving thick organic mulch - Plant shrubs or deep-rooting grass on the contours of your fields (e.g. Vetiver grass) - Inspect the soil protection measures annually in order to fix them in case of damage the amount and efficiency of nutrient acquisition by the vegetation and enhancing plant health (FAO).